Add apps with Microsoft Intune

 Windows 10 PCs do not require a sideloading key to install line-of-business apps.
 However, the registry key HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\Windows\Appx\AllowAllTrustedApps must have a value of to 1 to enable sideloading.

-If this registry key is not configured, Intune will automatically set this value to 1 the first time you deploy an app to the device.
-If you set this value to 0, Intune cannot automatically change the value, and the deployment of line-of-business apps will fail.
+If this registry key is not configured, Intune automatically sets this value to 1 the first time you deploy an app to the device.
+If you set this value to 0, Intune cannot automatically change the value, and the deployment of line-of-business apps fails.

 Universal Windows Platform line-of-business apps must be signed with a code-signing certificate that is trusted on each device to which the app is deployed.
 You can use a certificate from an in-house public key infrastructure (PKI), or a certificate from a third-party public root certificate installed on the device.